LOS GATOS, CA • UPDATED MARCH 2026

 How Los Gatos Compares

-Standard Zone Protection: Los Gatos applies 12-inch DBH threshold in standard zones; Campbell uses the same baseline but with less aggressive hillside enforcement.
+Standard Zone Protection: Los Gatos applies 12-inch trunk diameter threshold in standard zones; Campbell uses the same baseline but with less aggressive hillside enforcement.
 If your property is in Los Gatos standard zone (away from hillside overlay), rules are comparable to Campbell.
 However, Campbell has no hillside overlay enforcement, making it materially easier for hillside properties.

 Enforcement Intensity & Penalty Severity: Both are among California's strictest tree protection jurisdictions.
 Los Gatos misdemeanor charges are possible for hillside zone willful violations; Oakland charges permit violations more routinely.
 Los Gatos' hillside 6-inch threshold is narrower than Oakland's typical baselines.
 If you're on the Piedmont-Oakland border (geographically close to Los Gatos), verify which city has jurisdiction—rules diverge significantly.